Construction phase

 ← Back to dictionary

-When does the construction phase end?
+How long does the construction phase typically last?

 Related words